pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT12/README.md

 1. Arduino IDE: Programs and uploads code to microcontrollers for integrating and controlling sensors.
 2. AWS Cloud platform: Provides remote data storage, real-time monitoring, and control of borewell pumps through analytics and dashboards.

+**Proposed solution:**

+The proposed system addresses the challenges of manual monitoring and control of borewell pumps by providing an IoT-based solution for real-time monitoring, automated control, and operational efficiency.

+**Core Functionalities:**
+- **Continuous Monitoring:**
+  - Real-time tracking of water levels in borewell and overhead tanks.
+  - Monitoring pump status, energy consumption, and performance metrics.

+- **Cloud Integration:**
+  - Sensor data is uploaded to an AWS cloud platform for remote access, visualization, and analysis.
+  - Historical data logs enable better decision-making and resource optimization.

+- **Proactive Alerts:**
+  - Real-time alerts for critical conditions like dry running, overflow, or pump failures via SMS, email, or push notifications.

+- **Automated and Remote Control:**
+  - Automated pump operation based on water level thresholds.
+  - Remote ON/OFF control via a mobile app or web interface for flexibility.

+- **User-Friendly Interface:**
+  - Intuitive web/mobile application for both technical and non-technical users to monitor and control the system effectively.

+This solution improves efficiency, reduces resource wastage, and enhances the reliability of borewell pump operations, especially in remote areas.

+**Literature survey**:

+The study by Udhaya Kumar et al. (2020) highlights the potential of IoT-based Bore Well Monitoring Systems in addressing groundwater challenges, particularly in agriculture.
+By integrating sensors and microcontrollers like Arduino Uno and NodeMCU, these systems enable real-time monitoring of water levels, leakage, and usage through smartphone applications such as Blynk.
+Traditional bore well monitoring methods in India, such as manual measurements, are time-consuming, inaccurate, and require on-site presence, necessitating innovative solutions for improved efficiency.
+While GSM and SMS-based systems have been used, they lack real-time analysis and comprehensive data integration.
+Recent IoT advancements provide automated and scalable solutions, reducing manpower and enabling precise monitoring of parameters like water levels, flow rates, and leaks.
+The proposed system offers predictive analytics, empowering farmers to manage water resources efficiently and sustainably, thereby addressing critical groundwater management issues in agrarian economies.

 **Sustainable Development Goals(SDGs):**
 - **SDG 6: Clean Water and Sanitation**